62442katieb/papers/journal.md

 I did what I said I would and I was wrong!
 But publishing null results is good.

 ### Discussion
 Sometimes, being wrong is okay.
+The real science is the friends we made along the way.

+### Figures
+1. a picture of me being wrong
+2. a picture of me with all my supportive pals (I mean, colleagues)

 ### References